jeremyhansonfinger/retext-shopify/readme.md

 #### Multiple replacements

-If you want **Rorybot** to suggest multiple possible replacements for an incorrect phrase, separate the replacement phrases with a comma and place them within square brackets, like this:
+If you want **rorybot** to suggest multiple possible replacements for an incorrect phrase, separate the replacement phrases with a comma and place them within square brackets, like this:

 ```json
     "e.g.": {